Saturday, October 7, 2017

 Since I have always run my life on a government year, I chose 1 October to be our official retirement date.
 My jokester old boss confirmed I quit working on 1 October and played until 11-11-11 Armistice Day to retire anyway.
 My wife retired in September and has never looked back.
 Being in education she was more used to Summers off and changing schools etc.

-Year three was Disney a lot and Tucson twice and a Gate 1 Travel trip to Peru to see the Sacred Valley, Machu Picchu, and other old Aztec ruins.
+Year three was Disney a lot and Tucson twice.
+Then a Gate 1 Travel trip to Peru to see the Sacred Valley, Machu Picchu, Cusco, Lake Titicaca and other old ruins.
+The stonework at those places is amazing.
 It was a great trip that we may do again someday.
 Summer in Alaska with our 4th of July in Denver Colorado area.